sourcegraph/about/content/terms/security.md

 ### Monitoring and Incident Response

 - Our operations team monitors service availability 24x7x365.
 They investigate alerts and potential attacks 24x7x365, triaging and responding when necessary.
 - We only log information crucial for security and support.
 Only restricted personnel have access to user data.
-Logs are stored in GCP and the information is retained for up to 180 days.
+Logs are stored in GCP and the information is retained for up to 365 days.
 Find out more in our [Privacy Policy](/terms/privacy).
 - Service, application, and access logs for are stored centrally by Sourcegraph and monitored.
 - You can find more details in our [Incident Response Policy](https://handbook.sourcegraph.com/departments/security/security-incident-response/)
-- Only restricted Sourcegraph employees have access to the instance, stricly for support and maintanace purposes.
-Access is heavily logged and monitored.
+- Only restricted Sourcegraph employees have access to a customer's instance, strictly for support and maintenance purposes.
+Access is logged and monitored.
 - Sourcegraph employees access the instance through secure SSO means, ensuring MFA protections and more.

 ## Sourcegraph on-premise